Using tournaments to calculate AUROC for zero-shot classification with LLMs: Introduction

 Some commonly used instruments to evaluate a classifier at different decision points are the receiver-operator curve (ROC) and the precision-recall curve (PRC).
 Measuring the area under the ROC and PRC curves (AUROC and AUPRC, respectively) can also be used as a single metric to summarize the amount of signal captured by a given classifier across all thresholds.

 Zero-shot classification with LLMs does not have a straightforward way to perform the equivalent actions.
 Unlike supervised methods, LLMs do not have the concept of a decision threshold, so they can only be evaluated at one point, and whether this point represents a bias towards high recall or high precision is not easy to measure.
-For classification tasks where the class of interest has low prevalence, small changes in the number of positive predictions can have outsized effects on the F1 score, so we might prefer to use something like AUROC, especially if we are comparing between classification paradigms (supervised vs. zero-shot LLMs).
+For classification tasks where the class of interest has low prevalence, small changes in the number of positive predictions or in the decision threshold can have outsized effects on the F1 score.
+In such cases, it may be preferable to use threshold-independent metrics like AUROC, especially when comparing between classification paradigms (supervised vs. zero-shot LLMs).

 In this paper, we describe a method for estimating AUROC or AUPRC for a zero-shot LLM by turning the classification task into a ranking task between pairs of instances.
 We use the Elo rating system~\cite{elo1978rating}, used for chess and online videogames, to assign scores to instances in a dataset, updating them after ``wins'' or ``losses,'' and use the ordering this rating induces to compute AUROC.
 Since this system requires more LLM calls than straightforward classification, we also investigate various tournament scheduling strategies and empirically measure which schedules minimize the number of competitions to reach competitive performance.
-On two diverse datasets, \cola~and \clinifact, we find that our proposed method leads to stronger classification performance in terms of F1 scores.
+On three diverse datasets, \cola, \clinifact~and a patient outcome prediction task derived from \citealt{yoon2025lcd} (\lcdbenchmark), we find that our proposed method leads to stronger classification performance in terms of F1 scores.
 Random scheduling performs surprisingly well, though the ``Swiss'' system used in chess and a novel graph-based method are also strong in most settings.